-Pelvic fractures continue to be a source of morbidity and mortality from motor vehicle accidents in spite of the fact that there have been marked changes in the design of motor vehicles.
-There have been air bags added and reinforced sides of vehicles but these changes haven’t eliminated the incidence of pelvic fractures.
+Pelvic fractures continue to be a source of morbidity and mortality from motor vehicle accidents even though there have been marked changes in the design of motor vehicles.
+There have been airbags added and reinforced sides of cars, but these changes haven’t eliminated the incidence of pelvic fractures.

 In car accidents, the driver can sustain a pelvic fracture from slipping underneath the seat-belt and being crushed into the steering wheel in a front end collision.
 Any passenger or driver on the outside seats of the vehicle can be crushed laterally from a side impact collision.
 Victims ejected from a motor vehicle can get many types of fractures, including pelvic fractures.

 In one study, 27 percent of auto accident patients had a pelvic fracture.
 The mortality was 17 percent, partly from excessive blood loss and partly from rupture of the pelvic structures from bony fragments.
 Technically, the bowel can be ruptured, and this can lead to fatal peritonitis.